 On the flip side, advice you’ll find on the Internet tends to be reactionary and nearsighted.
 The latest trends rocket to the top of the feed, only to be quickly replaced by something else.
 Meanwhile, online and TV personalities typically have competing agendas, and sometimes that can simply be improving their ratings or selling their latest books.

 So while every client relationship is different, you should anticipate working closely together — meeting at least once a year to re-evaluate goals and staying in touch via phone or email to ensure you’re staying on track.

 You are not a financial professional (and that’s okay)

 Chances are, you don’t have a degree in finance or economics.
 You probably don’t have any professional certifications or accreditations in financial services.
 The initials after your name are more likely to be “Jr.” or “III” than “CFP” or “CIIA.”
 And that’s okay.

-Most people are not financial advisors or money professionals, of course.
+Most people are not financial professionals or money professionals, of course.
 Yet those who are in that profession not only have the right qualifications and credentials, but they also have your financial goals in mind.

-When you work with a financial advisor, you’ll have an advocate in your corner, someone who understands your unique financial needs and family situation — and how to tailor a solution around both.
+When you work with a financial professional, you’ll have an advocate in your corner, someone who understands your unique financial needs and family situation — and how to tailor a solution around both.
 That is a very good thing.

 More from MassMutual...